-But 96-year-old Katerina is the last Jew left in the town.
+But 96-year-old Katerina has long been the last Jew left in her town.
 Alone, frail, and in poor health, this precious Jewish widow has nothing left, except for painful memories.

 Before World War II, Katerina’s mother got sick, and the 11-year-old girl had to take her place doing backbreaking work on a Soviet communal farm.
 The Nazis invaded a few years later, marching the town’s Jews across a bridge, shooting each one as they crossed.
 Katerina walked in terror, knowing what lay ahead – certain death.
 Just as she was about to cross, American soldiers bombed the bridge and the killing stopped.
 Americans rescued Katerina and her loved ones, defeating the Nazis on that bridge, just the first time Americans saved Katerina.